abraunegg/onedrive/docs/usage.md

 #### When Does It Occur?
 Resumable transfers are automatically engaged when:
-*   The application is not started with --resync.
+*   The application is not started with `--resync`.
 *   Interrupted downloads exist with associated metadata saved to disk.
 *   Interrupted uploads using session-based transfers are pending resumption.

 > [!IMPORTANT]
-> If a --resync operation is being performed, all resumable transfer metadata is purged to ensure a clean and consistent resynchronisation state.
+> If a `--resync` operation is being performed, all resumable transfer metadata is purged to ensure a clean and consistent resynchronisation state.

 #### How It Works Internally
 *   **Downloads:** Partial download state is stored as a JSON metadata file, including the online hash, download URL, and byte offset.
-The file itself is saved with a .partial suffix.
+The file itself is saved with a `.partial` suffix.
 When detected, this metadata is parsed and the download resumes using HTTP range headers.
 *   **Uploads:** Session uploads use OneDrive Upload Sessions.
 If interrupted, the session URL and transfer state are persisted.
 On restart, the client attempts to resume the upload using the remaining byte ranges.

 #### Benefits of Resumable Transfers